enorganic/gtin/README.md

 - **check_digit** (str):

     A mod-10 algorithm digit used to check for input errors.
 To understand how this digit is calculated, refer
     to: http://www.gs1.org/how-calculate-check-digit-manually.
-If this parameter is provided, it is matched against the calculated check-digit, and an error is raised if it does not match the calculated check-digit.
+If a `gtin` is provided on initialization, it is matched against the calculated check-digit, and a `CheckDigitError` is raised if it does not match.
+If a `gtin` is *not* provided, but the `raw` parameter *is*, a check-digit is calculated and appended to `raw` when the instance is case as a `str`.

 ## Examples